M66B/FairEmail/docs/FAQ-de-rDE.md

 Each folder has an option to enable automatic message classification.
 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.

-The option *Use local spam filter* turns on message classification and auto classification for the spam folder.
+The option *Use local spam filter* in the report spam dialog turns on message classification and auto classification for the spam folder.
 Bitte haben Sie Verständnis dafür, dass dies kein Ersatz für den Spam-Filter des E-Mail-Servers ist und zu Fehlalarmen führen kann.
 See also [this FAQ](#user-content-faq92).

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.
 Each time you move a message into this folder you'll train FairEmail that similar messages belong in this folder.
 Each time you move a message out of this folder you'll train FairEmail that similar messages do not belong in this folder.
 After moving some messages into the folder, FairEmail will start to move messages automatically into this folder.
 Dies funktioniert am besten bei ähnlichen Nachrichten.